Jets TE Herndon suspended 4 games by NFL for 2018 DWI arrest

-NEW YORK (AP) - Jets second-year tight end Chris Herndon has been suspended without pay by the NFL for the first four regular-season games for violating the league’s substance abuse policy.
+NEW YORK (AP) - Jets second-year tight end Chris Herndon was suspended without pay by the NFL on Friday for the first four regular-season games for violating the league’s substance abuse policy.

 Herndon pleaded guilty in January to driving while intoxicated in New Jersey in June 2018.
 The incident occurred about a month after he was selected by the Jets in the fourth round of the NFL draft out of Miami.

+Herndon is eligible to participate in offseason and preseason practices and games.
+He can return to the Jets’ active roster on Oct.
+7. Herndon could still appeal the NFL’s decision in an attempt to get the suspension reduced.

 New Jersey State Police said Herndon was driving his Nissan Armada when he crashed into a Toyota Land Cruiser that was towing a trailer carrying another vehicle.
-The 76-year-old driver was not injured.
+When troopers arrived, they arrested Herndon on suspicion of DWI and took him to a nearby state police barracks for an alcohol breath test.
+The test revealed a blood-alcohol level over New Jersey’s limit of .08, according to State Police Sgt.
+Lawrence Peele.

+Neither Herndon nor the 76-year-old driver was seriously injured.
+NFL Network reported that a woman who was at the scene later claimed she was injured and that contributed to the suspension being longer than the typical two games for a first-time offender.
+Commissioner Roger Goodell can dole out additional discipline when determining suspensions if he determines there were aggravating circumstances involved.

 A municipal judge in Rockaway Township, New Jersey, suspended Herndon’s driver’s license for 90 days in January and fined him $639.